tsara-cyberforensics/CyberForensics-Research-work/README.md

-1. Introduction
+Introduction

-Distributed Denial-of-Service (DDoS) attacks represent one of the most critical threats to contemporary digital systems—especially as the Internet of Things (IoT) and cloud applications proliferate.
-Traditional centralized mitigation is increasingly proving insufficient against rapidly evolving, botnet-powered attacks.
-Blockchain technology, due to its decentralization, integrity, and auditability, has emerged as a promising infrastructure for collaborative, tamper-resistant DDoS defense, especially when synergized with IoT and software-defined networking (SDN).
+Along with the rapid growth of the Internet of Things (IoT) and cloud-based applications, a DDoS attack ranks as one of the most dreadful risks to electronic systems of a modern type.
+Nowadays, the usual central mitigation method is gradually being considered as not enough in cases of fast-evolving and increasing in number botnet-powered attacks.
+In this regard, blockchain technology, being a decentralized, integrity and audit-friendly system, is one of the best examples that community-based, tamper-resistant DDoS defense together with IoT and SDN technologies can be looked at as a proper infrastructure for a single effect.

-2. DDoS Attack Types & Traditional Mitigation
+DDoS Attack Types & Traditional Mitigation

 Attack Types

-- Volume-based: UDP Flood, ICMP Flood, SYN Flood, DNS amplification—aim to overwhelm bandwidth.
+Volume-based: These are the types of attacks such as UDP Flood, ICMP Flood, SYN Flood, DNS amplification, created to exhaust the bandwidth of the target.
-- Protocol-based: SYN Flood, Smurf, ARP Spoofing—exploit network/transport protocol vulnerabilities.
+Protocol-based: These types of attacks include SYN Flood, Smurf, and ARP Spoofing, which exploit the vulnerabilities in the network/transport protocol.
-- Application-layer: HTTP Flood, CGI/Hash collision, Slowloris—target web/apps at Layer 7.
+Application-layer: These types of attack include HTTP Flood, CGI/Hash collision, Slowloris, which concentrate their efforts on web/apps at Layer 7.

-Traditional Mitigation Approaches
+Traditional Mitigation Approaches:

-- Firewalls & IDS/IPS: Signature/behavior-based, but vulnerable to volume.
+Firewalls & IDS/IPS: Function on signatures/behaviors and are weak against huge volumes of attacks.
-- Rate Limiting & Blacklists: Useful in small scales, but botnets easily bypass.
+Rate Limiting & Blacklists: Are good tools at a small scale, but the botnets can easily get around them.
-- CDN/Geo-load balancing: Deflects traffic, but expensive with limited effectiveness against sophisticated attacks.
+CDN/Geo-load balancing: Does the job for a limited time by taking the load off the server that is under attack, but it's costly and has only slight effectiveness towards complex attacks.
-- Manual/human response: Too slow for real-time high-volume attacks.
+Manual/human response: Is not able to match the speed of high-volume attacks happening in real-time.

-- Limitations: All are vulnerable to single points of failure, spoofed traffic, or resource exhaustion.
+Limitations: Each of them may be attacked through single points of failure, spoofed traffic, or resource exhaustion.

 Key Table: DDoS Types vs Defenses